excess-c64/v1541commander/README.md

 The filesystem options are an exception to the rule that you always work on the virtual filesystem, as these tell the concrete filesystem how to behave.

+When you make changes to the VFS, the "concrete filesystem" writes them to the disk image.
+For any change to the directory, it is rewritten completely.
+When file contents or types are changed, the affected files are rewritten.
+On each change, the BAM sector is rewritten (but the BAM is only updated).
+Only when you select *Rewrite Image* or change filesystem options that require a rewrite, the whole disk is recreated from scratch, which includes the BAM.

 ## Log messages

 The *lib1541img* C library can "log" all kinds of diagnostic messages.